artemis-prime/chess-two-ways/docs/CORE_ARCH.md

 export { resolve }
 ```

-This is a clean way to encapsulate the behavioral pattern per type of piece.
+This cleanly encapsulates the behavioral pattern per piece type.

-(There are actually two methods in the interface: `resolve(board: Board, m: Move): Action | null` and also `resolvableMoves(board: Board, piece: Piece, from: Position): Position[]`.
-The latter is used internally to check for checkmate and stalemate.
+TL;DR: There are actually two methods in the interface: `resolve(board: Board, m: Move): Action | null` and also `resolvableMoves(board: Board, piece: Piece, from: Position): Position[]`.
+The latter is used internally to test for for checkmate and stalemate.

 ### **Tracking of Primaries**
-In order to optimize the "self in check" process discussed above, as well as checking for "checkmate", and "stalemate", the positions of "Primary Types" --all except 'pawn' and 'king', are tracked and updated with every move.
+In order to optimize the process of testing for "in check" discussed above, as well as checking for "checkmate", and "stalemate", the positions of "Primary Types" --all except 'pawn' and 'king', are tracked and updated with every move.
 This lives in `game/board/Tracking.ts`.

 ### **Persistence**
 The entire Game, including pieces on the board, tracking, undo / redo stack, castling eligability, etc., can be converted to a condensed representation and persisted to JSON files.
-The JSON is quite human readable since we use a modified version of [LAN (Long Algebraic Notation)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) to represent actions, locations, etc. Each type involved, from `Game` on down, implements the `Snapshotable<T>` interface.
+The JSON is quite human readable since it uses a modified version of [LAN (Long Algebraic Notation)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
+Each core type involved, from `Game` on down, implements the `Snapshotable<T>` interface.

 ```typescript
 interface Snapshotable<T> {